Functional Information Decomposition: A First-Principles Approach to Analyzing Functional Relationships: FID examples using incomplete functions

-If $f(1,1)=1$, the function is OR; if $f(1,1)=0$, the function is XOR.
-But with incomplete specification, we cannot assume the solution is exactly one of these cases.
-Any probabilistic assignment of $f(1,1)$, for example, uniform ($50\%$ 0, $50\%$ 1) or skewed ($10\%$ 0, $90\%$ 1), is equally valid.
-The missing value, therefore, defines a space of possible functions, ranging from OR to XOR and including all probabilistic mixtures in between.
+If \(f(1,1)=1\), the function is OR; if \(f(1,1)=0\), it is XOR.
+With incomplete specification, the value of \(Y\) for \(f(1,1)\) is unconstrained: it could be \(0\), \(1\), or any probabilistic mixture of the two—for example, uniform (\(50\%\) 0, \(50\%\) 1) or skewed (\(10\%\) 0, \(90\%\) 1).
+The missing entry, therefore, allows us to define a \emph{space} of possible completions, ranging continuously from OR to XOR and including all probabilistic variants between them.